konstantint/SKompiler/README.md

    Conversely, you can use `repr(expr)` on any SKAST expression to dump its unformatted internal representation.

  * As noted above, `skompiler` transforms models into *expressions*, and this may result in fairly lengthy outputs with repeated subexpressions, unless the translation is performed in a "multistage" manner.
-The multistage translation is currently only implemented for SQL, however.
+The multistage translation is currently only implemented for SQL and Excel, however.

  * For larger models (say, a random forest or a gradient boosted model with 500+ trees) the resulting SKAST expression tree may become deeper than Python's default recursion limit of 1000.
 As a result you will get a `RecursionError` when trying to traslate the model.
 To alleviate this, raise the system recursion limit to sufficiently high value: